arercon/2D-Shooter/README.md

 ﻿# 2D-Shooter
-A 2d testproject as preparation for next gamejam.
+A project i started in preperation for the next gamejam.

 <b>Controls</b> <br>